mihanovak1024/mihanovak1024.github.io/_portfolio/pg-essay-highlights.md

 It feels that way for everyone.
 And if you just hang on, things will probably get better.

+98. A Fundraising Survival Guide - August 2008
+1. Have low expectations
+2. Keep working on your startup
+3. Be conservative
+4. Be flexible
+5. Be independent
+6. Don't take rejections personally
+7. Be able to downshift into consulting (if appropriate)
+8. Avoid inexperienced investors
+9. Know where you stand

-105. Startups in 13 Sentences
+105. Startups in 13 Sentences - February 2009
 Paul Buchheit: it's better to make a few people really happy than to make a lot of people semi-happy.
+1. Pick good cofounders
 The reason to launch fast is not so much that it's critical to get your product to market early, but that you haven't really started working on it till you've launched.
 Launching teaches you what you should have been building.

-Launch fast and iterate.
+2. Launch fast
+3. Let your idea evolve (iterate)
+4. Understand your users
+5. Better to make a few users love you than a lot ambivalent
+6. Offer surprisingly good customer support
 Go out of your way to make people happy.
 They'll be overwhelmed; you'll see.
 In the earliest stages of a startup, it pays to offer customer service on a level that wouldn't scale, because it's a way of learning about your users.

+7. You make what you measure
+8. Spend little
 Most startups fail before they make something people want, and the most common form of failure is running out of money.
 So being cheap is (almost) interchangeable with iterating rapidly.

+9. Get ramen profitable
 Once you cross over into ramen profitable, it completely changes your relationship with investors.

+10. Avoid distractions
 Nothing kills startups like distractions.
 The worst type are those that pay money: day jobs, consulting, profitable side-projects.

+11. Don't get demoralized
 Though the immediate cause of death in a startup tends to be running out of money, the underlying cause is usually lack of focus.

+12. Don't give up
 Even if you get demoralized, don't give up.
 You can get surprisingly far by just not giving up.

+13. Deals fall through

 Understand your users.
 That's the key.
 The essential task in a startup is to create wealth;